 Cystoscopy may be performed after the procedure.
-Cystoscopy allows for the removal of blood clots and misplaced seeds in the bladder and/or urethra.
+Cystoscopy allows for removal of blood clots and misplaced seeds in the bladder and/or urethra.
 Patients should be advised that there is a risk of seed migration to the lungs or other organs, particularly if loose seeds are employed.
 Patients should be instructed to monitor their urine for the first three days following the implant procedure.
-If a seed is passed, it should be retrieved by the patient using tweezers or a spoon rather than touched with their hands and placed in a provided container and returned to the radiation department for proper storage/disposal.
+If a seed is passed, it should be placed in a provided container and returned to the radiation department for proper storage/disposal.
 Urinary anesthetics, antispasmodics, analgesics, perineal ice packs, and stool softeners may be added in symptomatic patients.
-Consideration should be given to the prophylactic use of alpha blockers before and after the procedure [74].
-Use of prophylactic corticosteroids may also reduce the risk of acute urinary obstructive symptoms [75].
+Consideration should be given to the prophylactic use of alpha blockers before and after the procedure [68].